vasil-sarandev/Knowledge-base/topics/system-design/system-design-cheatsheet.md

 - **Increased security** -no information about your backend servers is visible outside your internal network, so malicious clients cannot access them directly to exploit any vulnerabilities.
 - **Increased scalability and flexibility** - because clients see only the reverse proxy’s IP address, you are free to change the configuration of your backend infrastructure.
 - **Web acceleration** - through *Intelligent Compression*, *Caching*, or *SSL acceleration*.

+### API Gateway

+An **API Gateway** is a specialized type of _reverse proxy_ designed to act as a single entry point for client requests in a microservices architecture.
+It routes incoming API calls to the appropriate backend services and often handles cross-cutting concerns that would otherwise be duplicated across services.

+Common responsibilities of an API Gateway include:

+- **Authentication and Authorization** – validating tokens and controlling access to services.
+- **Rate Limiting and Throttling** – protecting services from abuse by limiting request rates.
+- **Request and Response Transformation** – modifying headers, payloads, or protocols.
+- **Logging and Monitoring** – capturing metrics and request logs for observability.
+- **Caching** – storing responses to reduce load on backend services.

 ### Load Balancers vs Reverse Proxies